super-resolution/Locan/docker/README.md

 We provide a Dockerfile for the following tasks:

-1) Run the project tests in a Python 3 environment on Ubuntu.
+1) Run the project in a Python 3 environment on Linux.
-2) Start a shell for interactive work in a Python 3 environment with project installed.
+2) Run the project in a Conda environment on Linux.
-3) Open Jupyter lab for interactive work.
+3) Provide a Conda environment with Jupyter lab for interactive work.

 ## Build a docker image